TauferLab/ANACIN-X/README.md

 * Unscheduled systems (ex.
 Jetstream, personal computers)

 **Important**: Please refer to the list of command line switches above to determine what settings you can configure.
 If your system cannot support the settings requested, then you will need to change them.
 The program will not run correctly if you request more processes or nodes than are available in your computer.

+Note that if you are trying to generate a callstack visualization, it is strongly recommended to do so on a system that is not running through a virtual machine.
+Errors can arise during visualization associated with callstack identification.
+If you are only generating a KDTS visualization, then this is not a limitation.

 ## Project Team: